egonozer/snp_tools/README.md

 A set of tools and add-ons for SNP analysis

 ##Introduction
 Tools and add-ons primarily for working with the output of [kSNP](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0081760), an alignment-free SNP identifying software package.
+The basic functions of ksnp_matrix_filter.pl and ksnp_matrix_to_diff_matrix.pl will work on any aligned sequences in fasta format.

 ##Requirements
 All packages are written in Perl and require the bash shell.
 Prerequistes below must be available in your PATH to function.